 Examples where the character did not die in the source:

 Anime and Manga

 Almost all characters from X1999 except Kamui died in the film adaptation.
-In the anime all Dragons of Earth were killed while two Dragon of Heavens died.
-In the manga the kill count of major characters hasn't reached this number because it has been on a hiatus.
+In the anime, four Dragons of Earth were killed while three Dragons of Heavens and Hinoto died.
+In the manga, the kill count of major characters hasn't reached this number because it has been on a hiatus.

 If you consider the main Death Note series as an adaptation of the pilot chapter, then both L and Light are this for their Pilot counterparts (Inspector Yamanaka and Taro Kagami, respectively)